-Students will not be able to register for the Program on Law and State Government Externship Course or any particular externship placement available through that course on the first day of registration.
-Due to limited class size and the necessary process of matching individual students to their placements, registration is possible
+Students will not be able to register for the Program on Law and State Government Externship Course or any particular externship placement available through that course on the first day of registration, due to the necessary process of matching individual students to their placements.

 - Educational Objectives